Brazilian Zouk Luxembourg

 Brazilian Zouk first arrived in Luxembourg around 2016, introduced by Anna and Jani, and initially supported by Alkemia Dance School.
 After a quiet period—especially during the pandemic—the scene is now being revived by Manuela Ewert and Filipe Pereira, again under Alkemia Dance School.
 Our small but diverse community welcomes dancers from all over the world, and while the scene is still growing, it feels like a close-knit family.

-Weekly beginner-friendly classes take place every Tuesday at 19:30, and everyone is welcome to join the movement and help shape the future of Zouk in Luxembourg!
+Weekly beginner-friendly classes take place starting in January 2026, and everyone is welcome to join the movement and help shape the future of Zouk in Luxembourg!

 Stay tuned for Zouk related events!